pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

 # Sink to Cloud Storage

-This document describes how to create a changefeed to stream data from TiDB Cloud to cloud storage, such as Amazon S3.
+This document describes how to create a changefeed to stream data from TiDB Cloud to cloud storage.
+Currently, only Amazon S3 is supported.

 > **Note:**
 >